Select Waterway (Listed by Canals and then Rivers)

 Despite its industrial origins, the Wakefield Branch is home to a variety of wildlife.
 As you cruise or walk along the canal, you’re likely to spot herons, kingfishers, and moorhens.
 The canal banks are rich with wildflowers during the spring and summer months, adding to the beauty of the landscape.

-Nature reserves, like the one near RSPB St. Aidan’s, offer opportunities for birdwatching and nature walks.
+Nature reserves, like the one near RSPB St. Aidan’s, offer opportunities for bird-watching and nature walks.
 These reserves are easily accessible from the canal and provide a peaceful escape from the more bustling sections of the waterway.

 Historical Importance of the Aire and Calder Navigation

 The Aire and Calder Navigation has played a crucial role in the industrial history of Yorkshire.
 Originally constructed to transport coal and textiles, it helped transform the region into an industrial powerhouse.
-Over the centuries, it has evolved, with expansions and modernizations ensuring its relevance in both commercial and leisure contexts.
+Over the centuries, it has evolved, with expansions and modernisation's ensuring its relevance in both commercial and leisure contexts.

 Historic landmarks like the Stanley Ferry Aqueduct and the original canal bridges remain as reminders of its industrial past, while modern improvements cater to the needs of today’s boaters and tourists.